navisingh14/SlackBot/WORKSHEET.md

 | Use Case 4        | Delete Meeting    |
 | Subflow 1         | Completed         |  #9, for deleting a meeting
 | Selenium Testing  | Use Case 4 Completed |  #9
+| Milestone 1       | Completed

+In week 3, we managed to complete Milestone 1 : BOT.
-We completed the first use case entirely this week.
-Our bot is now able to properly create meetings.
+We completed use case 2,3 (all subflows).
-We started creating mock calendar values that members can have so as to test efficiency of our bot.
-We completed tokenization of input using Intents, wit.ai.
-We also worked on the module- Modify meeting.
+We added an abandon meeting feature to exit the session altogether.
+We also finished adding mock data for tests.
+These mock values will be replaced by google calendar values of users.
+We completed use case 4 and ran selenium tests for all use cases successfully.